The idea of proactive customer service is to answer the following question.

 What is Proactive Customer Service

-Proactive Customer Service is an approach to customer service that assumes a business is the first entity to make a move to help customers.
+Proactive customer service is an approach that assumes a business is the first entity to make a move to help customers.

-Usually followed, reactive, methodology is premised on the assumption that the customer seeks help either via phone or email to resolve his issues.
+Usually followed, a reactive methodology is premised on the assumption that the customer seeks help either via phone or email to resolve his issues.

-Think of proactive customer service like getting vaccinated, eating healthy, or studying regularly.
+A proactive approach may work like getting vaccinated (relevant theme, by the way), eating healthy, or studying regularly.

 First will prevent you from getting sick with the diseases you would be most likely to get.

 The second will prevent you from feeling bad and having a weak body which may lead to various disorders.